Ritam-jash/AI-Based-Interview-Question-Generator/README.md

 4. Push to the branch (`git push origin feature/AmazingFeature`)
 5. Open a Pull Request

-## 📄 License
+## 📝 License

 This project is licensed under the MIT License - see the LICENSE file for details.

-## 🙏 Acknowledgements
+## 🙏 Acknowledgments

-- OpenAI for providing the GPT models
+- OpenAI for GPT API
-- Pinecone for vector database capabilities
-- Streamlit for the interactive UI framework
+- Streamlit for the web framework

----

-Built with ❤️ by RITAM JASH
+- All contributors and users of this project